Prayer and Liturgy

 Other opportunities for prayer take place within the classroom at the start of each day, before and after lunch and again at the end of each day.
 Prayer in the classrooms and in assemblies always includes use of symbols and a focal point for prayer which is appropriate to the liturgical season, for example, Lent, Advent or Easter.
 During all these times of prayer, both staff and pupils are involved in leading and participating.

-Please click the link below if you would like to see the prayers we say at school.
+Please click below if you would like to see the prayers we say at school.

 The school is very blessed in having two very supportive priests within the parish who are in school regularly helping our children to experience what it means to belong to, or take part in the worshipping community of the Church.
 The children are fortunate to be able to experience the richness of the liturgical life of the church in many ways throughout the year such as the Stations of the Cross during Lent, the celebration of the sacrament of Reconciliation at least twice a year, adoration of the Blessed Sacrament and a joyful Carol Service at Christmas.

 It is thus our aim at St Modwen’s to provide our children with opportunities to experience a variety of forms of prayer that help each individual in the school community to foster their own relationship with God.